Serene Funeral Planning

 Where permitted by data protection and privacy law, we may also disclose information about you (including electronic identifiers such as IP addresses) and/or access your account:

-• if required or permitted to do so by law;
+1. if required or permitted to do so by law;

-• if necessary in connection with legal proceedings or potential legal proceedings; and/or
+2. if necessary in connection with legal proceedings or potential legal proceedings; and/or

-• in connection with the sale or potential sale of all or part of our business.
+3. in connection with the sale or potential sale of all or part of our business.

-If you decide to enter into a service product with a third party provider through any of the providers, the information you have provided to us, together with any further information requested by, and supplied by you or us to the third party provider, will be held by the provider for the purposes set out in that provider’s privacy policy.
+If you decide to enter into a service product with a third-party provider through any of the providers, the information you have provided to us, together with any further information requested by, and supplied by you or us to the third-party provider, will be held by the provider for the purposes set out in that provider’s privacy policy.
 Therefore, you are strongly advised to read your chosen provider’s privacy policy and satisfy yourself as to the purposes for which the provider will use your personal information before entering into the product, service or plan.
-We have no responsibility for the uses to which a provider puts your personal information
+We have no responsibility for the uses to which a provider puts your personal information.
+If we reasonably believe false or inaccurate information has been provided and fraud is suspected, details may be passed to fraud prevention agencies to prevent fraud and money laundering.

 We may use your personal information: